Xionse/Auditing-and-Compliance-for-Online-Banking-System/README.md

 * A functioning online banking system with auditing and compliance measures implemented.
 * A report detailing the auditing and compliance measures implemented and the results of the review of the logs.
 * A plan for maintaining and updating the auditing and compliance measures in the future.
+* Implement security testing, penetration testing, and vulnerability assessments to ensure the security and compliance of the online banking system.
+* Consult with legal or compliance personnel to ensure that the logging and auditing efforts are sufficient and meet all relevant requirements.
+* Stay up-to-date with changes in relevant laws, regulations, and standards to ensure that the auditing and compliance efforts remain sufficient and effective.
+* Implement measures to protect and secure the logs, such as encryption or secure storage.
+* Implement a system for tracking and addressing any issues or non-compliant actions identified through the review of the logs.